dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 Review the `unanswered discussions <https://github.com/dtcenter/METplus/discussions?discussions_q=is%3Aunanswered>`_.

-* For new discussions that have been posted within 24 hours:
+* For new discussions that have been posted on the current day (i.e. since last midnight):

-  * If the issue is time sensitive, i.e. related to an upcoming training series session, take action.
+  * If the issue is time sensitive (i.e. related to an upcoming training series session) or from a user with priority support, take action.
 See :ref:`actions_new_discussions`.

   * Otherwise, leave the discussion unanswered until the next day to allow the user community time to respond.